There are many natural ways to reduce the risk for a stroke. Many doctors are not aware of these alternative remedies.

 Women using low-dose oral contraceptives are at an increased risk for a heart attack or stroke while taking the pill -- however the risk is reduced or disappears after discontinuation.

 Reduce stress as much as possible.
 Any type of stress, including job stress, can make it more likely.
+Stress at work is a cause that most people do not consider.

 Reduce the use of NSAIDs, non-steroidal anti-inflammatory drugs.